-Absolute measurement sensitivity is inherently affected by delay line length.
-Sensitivity can be optimized for different DUT's by using an external delay line.
-This section will demonstrate the effect of the delay line on the measurement sensitivity and useful offset frequency.
+Absolute measurement sensitivity is inherently affected by the length of the delay line.
+This section will demonstrate the effect of the delay line on the measurement sensitivity and useful offset frequency by measuring a Holzworth HSM18001B (10MHz - 20GHz RF Synthesizer).